Van Life With Your Dog: The Complete 2026 Guide

 - Dogs with severe separation anxiety (van living means your dog is alone when you enter businesses)

-- Dogs with ongoing medical conditions requiring regular specialist care
+- Dogs with ongoing medical conditions requiring regular specialist care or monitoring

 Final Thoughts

-The key to making it work is preparation, temperature management, and a commitment to your dog’s exercise and wellbeing.
+The key to making it work is preparation, rigorous temperature management, and a genuine commitment to your dog’s exercise and wellbeing.
 Get those right, and van life with a dog is not just possible.
 It is extraordinary.

 Get the best Pawventures tips in your inbox